atolye15/checklist/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] My ad-block or script blocker is disabled
 - [ ] My browser is not IE
-- [ ] I checked that there are no browser extensions that may affect the issue on my browser.
+- [ ] There are no browser extensions that may affect the issue on the browser
 - [ ] This is not a duplicated issue, I checked the current issues before creating this issue.

 # Expected Behavior